Fasting is more about when you eat than it is about what you eat.

 It makes you lean toward eating fewer calories.
 Your eating window trains you to restrain your eating habits.

 That said here are some tips to keep in mind.

 Don’t make the mistake of diving head first with a huge meal every time you enter your eating window.

 If you find yourself doing that, make a habit of having a very modest snack to break the fast.

 Enter your eating window with something like a meal replacement bar, or a piece of fruit with some yogurt.

 Even a small bit of meat with some veggies.

 Eating something light this will keep you from binge eating when you are breaking your fast.

-This kind of intermittent fasting regimen is the most common.
+This kind of regimen is the most common.
 Most people find it to be the easiest one to stick to and the one that they can commit to the most in the long run.